threefoldfoundation/info_sdk/README.md

 #### Get the documents (content)

-The documentation is online but can also be downloaded for reading purposes and or updating/editing.
+The documentation is online but could also be downloaded for reading purposes and or updating/editing.

 ```bash
 mkdir -p ~/code/github/Threefoldfoundation